-The energy efficiency ratings between awning and hopper windows may vary greatly by window manufacturer.
+The energy efficiency ratings between awning and hopper windows may vary greatly by the window manufacturer.
 Awning windows are designed with a compression seal, providing outstanding energy efficiency when the window is closed.
 With a compression seal, there is no gap between the window frame and sash, which helps prevent drafts and exposure to humidity.

 Hopper windows can also be manufactured with compression seals, but in most cases, they are designed with weather stripping.
-As weather stripping is less energy efficient, you might experience more air leaking and moisture with hopper windows than awning windows.
+As weather stripping is less energy efficient, you might experience more air leaking and moisture with hopper windows than with awning windows.
 If you are looking for maximum energy-efficient windows, then awning windows are the better choice.

 Type of Hardware

 As they open and close with a crank mechanism, awning windows are easy to operate.
 The crank handle folds down, so it will not snag on your window treatments.

 Hopper windows, however, open with an automatic latch that is used to keep the window from closing.
-The drawback of this is that it is hand-operated and makes these windows a bit harder to open and close.
+The drawback of this is that it is hand-operated and makes these new windows a bit harder to open and close.
 The majority of hopper windows are manufactured of double panes for added energy efficiency and security.
 This also drastically reduces the size of the window.
 For this reason, hopper windows are typically installed in such areas as basements, where added ventilation is needed.